rkiko/AC_Agulhas_eddy_2021/README.md

 As in an09, I compute the respiration rate obtained from the oxygen trend as a function of the depth.
 Here I calculate also the PARR as a function of the depth and I plot them together

+\
+an14

+It is the same script as an05, with two main differences: (i) I exclude the dates after the float left the eddy; (ii) I plot the eddy radius and eddy-float distance as well